-The Arizona Center for Civic Leadership at the Flinn Foundation has selected 31 civic leaders from around the state for its 2020 Flinn-Brown Fellowship seminar series that is scheduled to begin in late August.
+The Arizona Center for Civic Leadership at the Flinn Foundation has selected 31 civic leaders from around the state for its 2020 Flinn-Brown Fellowship seminar series.

 Meet the 2020 Flinn-Brown Fellows, learn their position and city of residence, and connect with them on social media.